cja1/guardianberry/rpiInstallationNotes.md

 ```
 where `YOUR_USER_NAME` is, for example, admin and `ENCRYPTED_PASSWORD` is the long string generated in step 3 above.

+### 5. Start the Raspberry Pi
+Put the SD card in the Raspberry Pi and plug in tht device.

 ## C. Login to the Raspberry Pi over SSH
 ### 1. Find the IP address of the Raspberry Pi
 The easiest way to do this is to login to your router and look at the connected clients.
 Typically the Raspberry Pi will a client name of 'raspberrypi'.

 If this is not possible you can download the [Fing app](https://www.fing.com/products/fing-app) to scan your local network.

+Notes:
+- If you do have a monitor and keyoard plugged-in to the RPi then you can easily find the RPi IP address by typing `hostname -I`.
+- If the RPi does not appear in the router or Fing app then you may need to login in to it using a keybaord and setup the wifi using `sudo raspi-config`.
+- To find the Raspberry Pi hardware version use the `cat /proc/cpuinfo` command.

 ### 2. Issue this command at the terminal:
 ```